splicebox/PsiCLASS/README.md

 ### Practical notes

-*Alignment compatibility.* PsiCLASS has been tuned to run on alignments generated with the tools [HISAT](https://ccb.jhu.edu/software/hisat/index.shtml) or [STAR](https://github.com/alexdobin/STAR).
+*Alignment compatibility.* PsiCLASS has been tuned to run on alignments generated with the tools [HISAT](https://ccb.jhu.edu/software/hisat/index.shtml) and [STAR](https://github.com/alexdobin/STAR).
 At this point, its behavior on alignment data generated with other tools is unknown.

 *Voting optimization.* The default parameters for voting may not be optimal for all types of data, for instance a lower voting cutoff may be more appropriate for sparse rRNA depleted total RNA samples.
 To determine a better cutoff value, one can run the voting tool (see [Advanced usage](#advanced-usage) above) with different cutoffs, and assess the performance against a reference gene anntation, such as [GENCODE](https://www.gencodegenes.org) using the included tool 'grader'.
+Note that the per sample sets of transcripts will remain unchanged.

 ### Input/Output

-The primary input to PsiCLASS is a set of BAM files, one for each RNA-seq sample in the analysis.
+The primary input to PsiCLASS is a set of BAM alignment files, one for each RNA-seq sample in the analysis.
 The program calculates a set of subexons files and a set of splice (intron) files, for the individual samples.
 (Optionally, one may specify a path to an external file of trusted introns.)
-The output consists of one GTF file of transcripts for each sample, and the GTF file of meta-annotation produced by voting, stored in the output directory, either the current directory or that specified by the '-o' parameter:
+The output consists of one GTF file of transcripts for each sample, and the GTF file of meta-annotations produced by voting, stored in the output directory:

 	Sample-wise GTF files: (psiclass)_sample_{0,1,...,n-1}.gtf
 	Meta-assembly GTF file: (psiclass)_vote.gtf

 where indices 0,1,...,n-1 match the order of the input BAM files.

-Subexon and splice (intron) files, and other auxiliary files, are in subdirectories:
+Subexon and splice (intron) files, and other auxiliary files, are in the subdirectories:

 	Intron files: splice/*
 	Subexon graph files: subexon/*
-	Log file: (psiclass)_classes.log
+	Log file: ./(psiclass)_classes.log

 ### Example

-The directory './example' in this distribution contains two BAM files, along with an example BAM list file.
+The directory './example' in this distribution contains two BAM files, along with an example of a BAM list file.
 You can run PsiCLASS with:

 	./psiclass -b example/s1.bam,example/s2.bam